 An adventure of 26 hours and 27 miles in the White Mountains

-This is a story of getting lost in the wilderness of White Mountains and battling overnight to reach civilization on a weekend in late fall of 2007.
+This is a story of getting lost in the White Mountains' wilderness and battling overnight to reach civilization on a weekend in late fall of 2007.

-Please refer to the maps of Figure 1 and 2 at the end of this page for various locations described in the text.
+Please refer to the maps of Figures 1 and 2 at the end of this page for various locations described in the text.

 Prologue